hazyazy/Bakery-Sales-Circle-Plot/README.md

 ## Conclusion
-This interactive visual allows the bakery manager to plan ahead what items are most likely to sell on a given day and time. for example, it shows that from the hour of 7:15 to 13:00, Traditional Baguette is the most in demand item . also shows that the Bakery Sales peak between 9:45 and 12:15.
+This interactive visual allows the bakery manager to plan ahead what items are most likely to sell on a given day and time. for example, it shows that from the hour of 7:15 to 13:00, Traditional Baguette is the most in demand item.
+However, the Sales of Coupe only picks up at 9:45 to 12:15 which happenes to be when the Bakery Sales peak as well.